patriotnewsactivism/AI-Autonomous-Coder/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide covers multiple deployment options for the AI Autonomous Agent System.
+This guide provides step-by-step deployment, rollback, and environment setup instructions for the AI Autonomous Agent System across the supported hosting options.

 ## 📋 Prerequisites